Alberto Varona, Psy.D. Chicago Campus

 Core Faculty, Doctor of Psychology in Clinical Psychology Program

-For over six years I have cultivated a passion for teaching psychology.
-In my classroom, I work hard to grow that passion in others through in-class discussion and pragmatic hands-on activities that consolidate learning.
-The in-class discussions span from the most abstract and theoretical to the most practical.
-My students discuss the nature of the mind, mental illness and health, the cultural biases of diagnosing, the function of emotion and the absolute significance of evolution and attachment in humans.
+For many years I have cultivated a passion for teaching psychology.
+In my classroom, I work to grow that passion in others through lively lectures, in-class discussion and pragmatic hands-on activities meant to consolidate learning.
+My students discuss the nature of the mind, mental illness and health, the cultural biases of diagnosing, the functions of emotion and the absolute significance of evolution and attachment in humans.
 In order to ensure applied mastery of those topics, my students diagnose various cases, write theoretically informed case formulations and enact live clinical role-plays.

 - Psy.D.
 Clinical Psychology, The Wright Institute, Berkeley, California